octobercms/docs/3.x/extend/system/exceptions.md

 }
 ```

-When this exception is thrown the [AJAX framework](../ajax/introduction.md) will provide this information in a usable format and focus the first invalid field.
+When this exception is thrown the [AJAX framework](./ajax.md) will provide this information in a usable format and focus the first invalid field.

-<a id="oc-ajax-exception"></a>
 ### AJAX Exception

 The `October\Rain\Exception\AjaxException` class, aliased as `AjaxException`, is considered a "smart error" and will return the HTTP code 406.
 This allows them to pass response contents as if they were a successful response.